 How common is infertility?

-Percentage of married women 15-49 years of age in the U.S. who are infertile:
+Percentage of married women 15-49 years of age in the U.S. who are infertile: 0 births: 19.4%; 1 or more births: 6%

 About 9% of men and about 11% of women of reproductive age in the United States have experienced fertility problems.

-Percent of women aged 15-49 who have ever used infertility services: 12.2%.
+12.2% of women aged 15-49 have used infertility services

-33% of American adults report that they or someone they know has used some type of fertility treatment in order to try to have a baby.
+33% of American adults report that they or someone they know has used some type of treatment in order to try to have a baby.

 U.S births via assisted reproductive technology more than tripled between 1996 and 2016.